Table of Contents

 Children are at an increased risk of atelectasis because of the smaller diameter of their airways, which are more likely to collapse.
 The chest wall is more compliant in children, which also predisposes them to atelectasis.
 As stated earlier, the absence or dysfunction of pulmonary surfactants is also a risk factor for atelectasis in children.

 Atelectasis is common in both sexes and can occur in individuals of any ethnic origin.

 Etiologies of Atelectasis in Children

-- Decreased inspiration due to chest pain or chest muscle weakness.
-Guillain-Barre, spina bifida, and Duchenne syndrome can lead to atelectasis due to paralysis of the diaphragmatic muscles
+- Guillain-Barré, spina bifida, and Duchenne syndrome leading to paralysis of the diaphragmatic muscles

 Pathophysiology of Atelectasis

-If a small bronchiole is obstructed in the lungs, intra-alveolar pores (Kohn pores) and broncho-alveolar communications (Lambert’s channels) can ensure adequate ventilation of the affected alveoli and limit the extent of atelectasis.
+Obesity, a history of lung disease, duration of surgery, and pulmonary compression are also implicated in the pathogenesis of perioperative atelectasis.
+If a small bronchiole is obstructed in the lungs, intra-alveolar pores (pores of Kohn) and broncho-alveolar communications (Lambert channels) can ensure adequate ventilation of the affected alveoli and limit the extent of atelectasis.